natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 com.alchitry.labs2.GUIKt'
 ```

-> Note that you can't just run the binary listed under `/bin` because it will use the pre-bundled JRE.
-We aliased the command `a2` to run the `.jar` file with the local JRE:
+> Note that you can't just run the binary listed under `/bin` because it will use the pre-bundled JRE, and it causes some problems with Vivado 2025.2.
+Therefore we aliased the command `a2` to run the `.jar` file with the local JRE.

 {:.important}
 Ensure that in `~/Downloads` you have **deleted** the old alchitry labs directory and only has the most recent one